 Grants and Fellowships

-Yale University's Baltic Studies Program is pleased to announce two new fellowships at Yale for citizens of Lithuania, Latvia, and Estonia.
+Yale University's Baltic Studies Program is pleased to call for applications for two fellowships at Yale for citizens of Lithuania, Latvia, and Estonia.

 The European Studies Council at the MacMillan Center for International and Area Studies at Yale and the Baltic Studies Program administer the Keggi-Berzins Fellowship for Baltic Studies.
 Prizes of up to $1,500 will be awarded to current Yale undergraduates and graduate students for research or language study in or about a Baltic country.

 Pre-dissertation and dissertation grants are available for PhD candidates who wish either to determine the feasibility of a dissertation topic or conduct research on that topic.
 Grants are also available to European and Russian Studies and IR Master's students at the end of their first year of study.
 Students in the professional schools are also eligible.
 Grants are available to undergraduates who wish to conduct research or work in an internship related to Estonia, Latvia, or Lithuania during the summer before the junior or senior year.

 For more information contact the European Studies Council at (203) 432-3423.